 These molds will produce a substance called roquefortine C, which may cause vomiting and diarrhea in some dogs (1).

 So, it’s better not to feed your furry friends with blue cheese like roquefort, gorgonzola, stilton, and others.
-In addition, the metabolism of mold in blue cheese can produce ketone as well.
-So, it’s not good for dogs with diabetes, read more.
+In addition, the metabolism of mold in blue cheese can produce ketone as well, which particularly harmful to dogs with diabetes, read more.

 Most of these are made using cow milk, some are goat milk, buffalo milk, sheep milk, or in a combination.

-Particularly, if your good boy is already overweight, has kidney problems or has a weak stomach, it’s better to avoid cheese for good.
+Especially if your good boy is already overweight, has kidney problems or has a weak stomach, it’s better to avoid human cheese for good.

-So, if you notice something weird about your dogs (e.g. upset tummies, gas/bloating and lethargy) especially after drinking milk or eating the dairy product, you should verify with your vet.
+So, if you notice something weird about your dogs (e.g. upset tummies, gas/bloating and lethargy) especially after drinking milk or eating the dairy, you should stop feeding them.
 Otherwise, cheese itself is not particularly poisonous and can be included in your dog training a couple of times per week.

-Most cats are lactose intolerant, so they are not normally welcome to the world of cheese.
+Most cats are lactose intolerant, so they are not welcome to the world of cheese.

 The same thing can happen after observing your dogs drinking the milk.
-The common symptoms include skin irritation and itchiness.
+The common signs include thrown up, skin irritation and itchiness.

 Avoid the flavoured cheese

-In cases for wheat allergy in dogs, some of the plant-based ingredients like wheat or grains can be blamed for the allergy as well.
+For wheat allergy in dogs, some of the plant-based ingredients like wheat or grains can be the reason for that.

 Continus reading: Mozzarella vs Parmigiano Reggiano